 1. Provide clear attribution of outside sources.

-2. Identify all works and phrases taken from sources by enclosing them within quotation marks.
+2. Identify phrases borrowed from sources by enclosing them in quotation marks.

 3. Follow all quotations, paraphrases, and summaries of outside sources with appropriate and complete citations.

 4. Use your own words and sentence structure when you paraphrase.